Washington Diminished Value Claims

 Washington small claims court allows diminished value claims up to $10,000.

-Washington Diminished Value Law
+How Washington Courts Have Ruled on Diminished Value

 McCurdy v.
 Union Pacific R.R., 68 Wash.
 2d 457 (1966)